The Geometry behind the Glass Transition and Frictional Jamming in Systems of Two-Dimensional Hard Disks: Discussion

-It is possible that the notion of a geometric ground state can be transferred to 3D systems.
+Lastly, the notion of a geometric ground state may be transferred to 3D systems.
 In Appendix~\ref{sec:3Dper}, I analyze several candidate structures.
-In foam-like tissue modeling, there is evidence that a geometric frustration similar to the one in 2D can occur~\cite{merkel2018geometrically}.
-In addition, when the particles are arranged using the underlying structure of a (non-gyrated) tetrahedral-octahedral honeycomb, I obtain a volume fraction of $\eta = 8\pi/(27\sqrt{3}) \approx 0.537422$.
-In this arrangement, the particles are the inscribed spheres to the octahedra comprising the honeycomb.
-This packing fraction is relatively close to the reported rlp value for frictional spheres in 3D, $\eta \approx 0.536$~\cite{song2008phase}, though it is often placed at a slightly higher value of $\eta \approx 0.555$ in experimental studies~\cite{onoda1990random}.
-However, it should also be clear that 3D systems are quite different from their 2D counterparts.
-The exploration of 3D is therefore left to follow-up work.
+In foam-like tissue modeling, there is evidence that a geometric frustration like the one in 2D can occur~\cite{merkel2018geometrically}.
+In 3D, the random loose packing (RLP) of spheres is reported for a volume fraction $\eta \approx 0.555$ in various studies~\cite{onoda1990random, silbert2010jamming, guy2015towards, anzivino2023estimating}.
+This value can be obtained by removing one in every four particles from a face-centered cubic (fcc) arrangement, leading to $\eta = \pi / (4 \sqrt{2}) \approx 0.55536$.
+The associated space-filling honeycomb (the 3D equivalent of a planar tiling) consists of congruent square bipyramids and is referred to as a square bipyramidal honeycomb or oblate octahedrille, see the ESI~\cite{ESI} for additional information.
+However, it should be noted that various values of $\eta$ for (frictional) jamming are available, ranging from $\eta \approx 0.54$~\cite{song2008phase, silbert2010jamming} to $\eta \approx 0.64$~\cite{berryman1983random}.

-Lastly, I should address potential for experimental validation.
-Local rheological characterization using active particles~\cite{lozano2019active} and perturbing the system via local laser illumination~\cite{li2020anatomy}, both have the potential to reveal structural and dynamical changes.
-It would be useful to see to what extent either approach reveals the presence of near-constant $\phi$ features in the $R-\phi$ state diagram, as predicted by the simulations performed here.
-It would additionally be useful to identify the presence of the underlying FTP structure directly.
-However, at present it is less clear how to approach this without gathering considerable statistics, as was done here.
-Future work will focus on developing the theory behind the connection and this effort may reveal a more direct quantifier.
+It seems likely that the details of the surface interactions and preparation procedure matter.
+However, it may also be that there are competing regular honeycombs that interfere with obtaining a uniform value across experiments, be those in a lab or using a computer.
+For example, I obtain a volume fraction of $\eta = 8 \pi /(27\sqrt{3}) \approx 0.537422$, when the spheres are placed using the underlying structure of a (non-gyrated) tetrahedral-octahedral honeycomb.
+That is, in this arrangement, the particles are the inscribed spheres to the octahedra comprising the honeycomb.
+This packing fraction is relatively close to the reported RLP value for frictional spheres in 3D, $\eta \approx 0.536$~\cite{song2008phase}.
+Similarly, values of $\eta$ close to where a divergence in the effective viscosity of a sphere suspension with sliding and rolling friction is reported~\cite{singh2020shear}, can be obtained by considering other congruent honeycombs.
+That is, a diamond lattice of triakis truncated tetraheda gives $\eta = \sqrt{3}\pi / 16 \approx 0.34009$, while Singh~\textit{et al.} report $\eta \approx 0.36$ using their simulations, see the ESI~\cite{ESI}.